ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 55 complete B-block peals

-I have found 32 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [35 to 59] of round blocks where the sixes can be rearranged to give 55 complete B-blocks.
+I have found 32 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [35 to 59] of round blocks where the sixes can be rearranged to give 55 complete B-blocks.
 The two sets of blocks which give peals are illustrated below.

 ### 37 round blocks, signature: 52:5+87
 ```